ned14/outcome/doc/src/content/reference/types/basic_outcome/explicit_move_converting_constructor.md

 *Complexity*: Same as for the move constructors of the underlying types.
 Constexpr, triviality and noexcept of underlying operations is propagated.

-*Guarantees*: If an exception is thrown during the operation, the state of all three operands on entry is restored, if at least two of the underlying operations are marked `noexcept`.
+*Guarantees*: If an exception is thrown during the operation, the object is left in a partially completed state, as per the normal rules for the same operation on a `struct`.